 If you use the

-host network driver for a container, that container’s network
+host network mode for a container, that container’s network

-application will be available on port 80 on the host’s IP address.
+networking, the container’s application is available on port 80 on the host’s IP

 - Go through the host networking tutorial

 - Learn about networking from the container’s point of view